 Based on clinical presentation and medical history, participants were categorized into two groups: triggered and non-triggered.
 The triggered group included women with one or more obstetric or medical complications, such as chronic hypertension, pregnancy-induced hypertension (PIH), preeclampsia, eclampsia, anemia, hypothyroidism, gestational or overt diabetes, antepartum hemorrhage (APH), sepsis, thrombocytopenia, intrahepatic cholestasis of pregnancy (IHCP), and acute kidney injury (AKI).
 Women without any such complications formed the non-triggered group.

 Monitoring using the MEOWS chart was conducted every 4 hours after admission and continued until delivery.
 For all women, post-delivery MEOWS assessments were performed at 12, 24, and 48 hours.
-For women who underwent lower segment cesarean section (LSCS), an additional MEOWS assessment was done at discharge.
+For women who undertook lower-segment cesarean section (LSCS), an additional MEOWS assessment was done at discharge.
 If a woman’s MEOWS score remained ≥6, she was referred to the High Dependency Unit (HDU) or Intensive Care Unit (ICU) for further management.
 Patients with declining or improving scores were managed conservatively in the labor ward.

 The primary outcome measures included the proportion of women classified as triggered versus non-triggered, the predictive accuracy of the MEOWS score (sensitivity, specificity, positive predictive value, and negative predictive value), and the incidence of maternal complications in the triggered group.
 Secondary outcomes included fetal and neonatal complications across both groups.
 The sample size was determined using a previous study by Singh et al., estimating a 30% trigger rate, with a 5% margin of error and a 95% confidence level, leading to a calculated size of 200 participants after accounting for attrition.